Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Introduction

 Here and in the sequel we denote the closed singular set at blowup time $T$ by

-Our main theorem in this paper constrains the Hausdorff dimension of $S_T$ for blowup solutions of an averaged three-dimensional $\alpha$-dissipative Navier-Stokes Equation.
-In particular, we prove: \begin{theorem} Let $3/4<\alpha<5/4$ be arbitrary.
-There exists a symmetric bilinear operator $B$, which is an averaged version of $\mathcal{E}$, obeys the cancellation identity
+Our main theorem provides an upper bound on the Hausdorff dimension of $S_T$ for blowup solutions of an averaged three-dimensional $\alpha$-dissipative Navier-Stokes Equation.
+In particular, we prove: \begin{theorem} Let $1<\alpha<5/4$ be arbitrary.
+There exists a symmetric bilinear operator $C$ that is an averaged version of $\mathcal{E}$, that obeys the cancellation identity

 for all $u\in H^{10}(\mathbb{R}^3)$ that are divergence-free in the distributional sense, and such that, for some Schwartz divergence-free initial vector field $u_0$, there is no global-in-time solution to